On this page:

 - Won several awards, including five Hermes Awards, five Telly Awards, and two Association on National Advertising Awards.

 “This Free Life” Campaign – Reaching our Audience in Unique and Engaging Ways

-- Successfully reached audiences through digital advertising and worked with LGBTQ+ media partners, which added to the campaign’s credibility and authenticity.
+- Successfully reached audiences through digital advertising and worked with LGBTQI+ media partners, which added to the campaign’s credibility and authenticity.

-- Held local events in LGBTQ+ venues to meet the audience where they were and gave them the opportunity to interact with the campaign and tobacco-free messaging.
+- Held local events in LGBTQI+ venues to meet the audience where they were and gave them the opportunity to interact with the campaign and tobacco-free messaging.